 Academic Affairs Budget Timeline 4

+MCA Advisory Chefs and Faculty, Wailea, Maui, October 2015

-Assessment of Student learning
+Assessment of Student Learning

 UH Maui College faculty members are expected to participate in assessment of the quality of learning taking place in UH Maui College degree programs.
 On-going assessment of College-wide Academic and Student Learning Outcomes (CASLO) and Program Learning Outcomes (PLO) rely on input from, students, community members, full-time faculty, and lecturers to help us determine how well each program of study meet our students’ authentic needs upon graduation.
 By helping us identify best practices and educational gaps, these practices support the continuous improvement of UHMC degree programs.
 The purpose of this handbook is to guide faculty in documenting the impact of this process on student learning.